Best Of19 min read

 • Excellent WordPress and WooCommerce performance out of the box

-• Multi-cloud flexibility (choose your preferred underlying provider)
+• Multi-cloud flexibility (pick your preferred provider)

-• Staging environments and team features included
+• Staging environments and team features built in

 Cons: